Features Pricing How It Works About Client Login Free Audit

 No. STR Engine is not a PMS replacement.

-PMS platforms are still the main operating source for reservations, calendars, guest records, and listing-level management.
-STR Engine is intentionally positioned differently.
-We build around the PMS and automate the operational work that tends to remain messy even when a PMS is already in place.
+PMS platforms still hold reservations, calendars, guest records, and listing-level management.
+STR Engine is positioned differently.
+It is deployed around the PMS to automate and structure the operational work that often remains messy even when the PMS is already in place.

-A property management company usually takes over a large part of the day-to-day operation and charges a management-style fee, often tied to revenue.
+A property management company usually takes over a large part of day-to-day operations and charges a management-style fee, often tied to revenue.
 STR Engine does not do that.

-We do not take over your portfolio as a manager, we do not become the operator of record, and we do not charge management-style revenue commissions.
+We do not become the operator of record, and we do not take a revenue commission.
 Instead, we deploy automation around the business you already run so the operation becomes more structured, more responsive, and less dependent on manual repetition.

 A VA or co-host usually handles tasks manually.
-That can still be useful in some businesses, but it means the operation is still running on labor intensity.
+That can still be useful, but it means the operation is still running on labor intensity.
 STR Engine is built to reduce how much repeatable work needs a person in the first place.

 Who should seriously consider it and who probably should not.